aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pps-to-xls/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPS to XLS</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+On the other hand, Microsoft Excel is a spreadsheet application developed by Microsoft for Windows, macOS, Android and iOS.
+It features calculation, graphing tools, pivot tables, and a macro programming language called Visual Basic for Applications.
+It has been a very widely applied spreadsheet for these platforms, especially since version 5 in 1993, and it has replaced Lotus 1-2-3 as the industry standard for spreadsheets.

+Therefore, it is often necessary to convert PPS files to XLS format in order to make the data contained in the presentation more accessible and easier to work with.

+<h2>How Aspose.Total helps for PPS to XLS Conversion</h2>
-For a Python developer, who is trying to add a PPS to XLS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPS and XLS files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPS file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including PPS and XLS files.
+It helps to automate the conversion process of PPS to XLS.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPS file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Slides for Python via .NET API provides the capability to convert PPS files to HTML.
+It supports a wide range of features such as creating, editing, and converting presentations.
+It also supports a wide range of presentation formats such as PPT, PPTX, PPS, PPSX, PPTM, PPSM, POT, POTX, POTM, ODP, OTP, etc.

+The Aspose.Cells for Python via .NET API provides the capability to save the HTML into desired Microsoft Excel format.
+It supports a wide range of features such as creating, editing, and converting spreadsheets.
+It also supports a wide range of spreadsheet formats such as XLS, XLSX, XLSM, XLSB, CSV, HTML, ODS, etc.

+In conclusion, Aspose.Total for Python via .NET API is a great tool for developers who are looking to add a PPS to XLS conversion feature within their application.
+It provides a simple and efficient way to automate the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}